Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - The animated images can be used as a fun eye-catcher to alternative information material and ensure the attention of your audience.

 - Powerpoint gives you the option to save animated GIFs from a slideshow with the feature Export/Save As Animated GIF.

 Do you want to create a PowerPoint presentation and are looking for a way to lighten up your content a little?
-Or you just had an idea for an animated GIF but didn’t know where to get started?
+Or you just had an idea for an animated GIF but didn’t know where to begin?

 Then GIF files might be a good choice in addition to videos and pictures.
 Read on to find out how to save a GIF image in PowerPoint to your PC.

 The GIF format is one of the oldest file formats for pixel images and it means graphics interchange format.

 What makes GIFs stand out is that they can display motion.
 GIF works similarly to flipbooks: a stack of images is shown in quick succession.

 This article explains below how you can easily save animated GIFs from a PowerPoint slideshow.
 All instructions listed here apply to PowerPoint in Microsoft365.

 How can I save a GIF from PowerPoint?

 1. Open your desired presentation in PowerPoint, and go to File.